travis-ci/docs-travis-ci-com/user/languages/elm.md

   If neither `elm-format` nor `elm` is overridden, the default value, `elm0.19.0` is used.
 * `TRAVIS_NODE_VERSION` points to the `node_js` version in use.

+## Build Config Reference

+Have a look at the [Elm](https://config.travis-ci.com/ref/language/elm) section in our [Travis CI Build Config Reference](https://config.travis-ci.com/).